A “mass tort” is a civil case that involves many different

 of the issue and recruit more plaintiffs.
 Though they can be incredibly

-complex, mass torts can lead to colossal settlements being reached on
+complex, mass torts can lead to colossal settlements for negatively affected parties.

 What Are Some Commonly Filed Mass Torts?

 Typically, these cases are created in reaction to product liability issues,

 man-made disasters, or toxic chemical exposures.
 A few examples of eligible

 - Defective or dangerous products

 - Airplane crashes